paigepwilcox/ai-scholarly-helper/README.md

 - A user can place words or phrases in 2 categories: know, learning.
 The ones that are known are omitted from the output
 - refactor frontend to be in react
 - Implement Prompt caching
+- Instead of using innerHTML use the Range api

 User Journey:
 1. Opens chrome extension on a PubMed journal